wastrachan/docker-dhcpd/README.md

 # ARCHIVE NOTICE: ISC DHCPD reached [end of life](https://www.isc.org/blogs/isc-dhcp-eol/) in 2022.
 As such, this image will receive no further updates or builds.
-ISC officially reccomends you migrate to [Kea](https://github.com/wastrachan/docker-kea).
+ISC officially recommends you migrate to [Kea](https://github.com/wastrachan/docker-kea).

 # Docker DHCPD